Shawn D. Mathis

 by Shawn D. Mathis

 In April 2026, I led a three-part seminar series titled “Leading Change in Complex, Resource-Constrained Health Systems: The Reality of the DRC.”
 Hosted by the Higher Institute of Nursing Sciences (ISSI), the series brought together healthcare professionals working in conditions that resist easy description, and perhaps easy resolution.
-They did

 by Shawn D. Mathis